Purpose of MAS

 - to promote an interest in the study, breeding, exhibiting, and owning of all aquatic life

-- to foster and promote a better acquantance and fraternal spirit among the members
+- to foster and promote friendships and a fraternal spirit among the members

-- it shall not be the purpose of this corporation to make any profit, unless it shall be devoted to the purposes aforesaid
+- it shall not be the purpose of this corporation to make any profit, unless it shall be devoted to these two purposes.

 Monthly Meeting Guidelines